-Open Science is about increased rigour, accountability, and reproducibility.
-It is based on principles of inclusion, fairness, and sharing.
-We see Open Science simply as research done properly, and it extends across the Life and Physical Sciences, Engineering, and Mathematics, to Social Science and Humanities.
+Open Science is about increased rigour, accountability, reproducibility for research.
+It is based on the principles of inclusion, fairness, equity, and sharing.
+Open Science can be viewed as research simply done properly, and it extends across the Life and Physical Sciences, Engineering, and Mathematics, to Social Science and Humanities.

 This MOOC is designed to help equip students and researchers with the skills they need to excel in a modern research environment.
 It brings together the efforts and resources of hundreds of researchers and practitioners who have all dedicated their time and experience to create a community platform to help propel research forward.